R'

 - Types use

-. - Constants use
+PascalCase. - Constants use

-. - Everything else uses
+SCREAMING_SNAKE_CASE. - Everything else uses

-, eg. local variables, enum variants, struct fields, modules and functions.
+camelCase, eg. local variables, enum variants, struct fields, modules and functions.